anoma/nspec/docs/arch/system/state/resource_machine/primitive_interfaces/commitment_accumulator.md

 4. `value` returns the tree root

-!!! warning
+!!! todo

-    TODO shielded notes: To support the systems with stronger privacy requirements, the witness for such a proof must be a private input when proving membership.
+    shielded notes: To support the systems with stronger privacy requirements, the witness for such a proof must be a private input when proving membership.